 Academic units should NOT contact the individuals recommended, or solicit vitae or biographical information from potential external reviewers, until the Office of the Chancellor has selected the external reviewers.
 Premature contact with potential external reviewers may create an awkward situation for the university and for those individuals not invited to serve as external reviewers.

-The Office of the Chancellor, in selecting reviewers generally adhere to the following criteria, although in some circumstances may warrant exceptions (e.g. reviewers not from academia, bur from professional or industry settings, and reviewers from out of state in case of niche programs, etc.):
+The Office of the Provost, in selecting reviewers generally adhere to the following criteria, although in some circumstances may warrant exceptions (e.g. reviewers not from academia, bur from professional or industry settings, and reviewers from out of state in case of niche programs, etc.):

 - The reviewer must have an outstanding record of current scholarship and experience in the discipline